All Episodes

 It does not seem to matter.

-With equal frequency?
+With equal frequency.

 Yes.

-It's going to be there day and night, huh?
+Yeah, I guess if you've got a ghost, it's going to be there day and night, huh?

 Yes.